reinterpretcat/vrp/docs/src/getting-started/solver.md

 #### Default behavior

-By default termination criteria is max 3000 generations or 300 seconds.
+By default termination criteria is max 3000 generations and 300 seconds at max.

 ### Writing solution to file